All Episodes

 They have no standards.

-They are the height of uh immoral uh they they have no morals.
+They are the height of immoral.

-And um they're just uh you know, if you have if you have no standards, if you have no morals, and there are no laws and rules that can be broken, and I think that's really what we have to keep in mind.
+And they're just, you know, if you have no standards, if you have no morals, then there are no laws and rules that can be broken.

 He's a really great guy.

-All the talking heads of the left, Barack Obama, the Kennedys, every single one of them, Michael Moore, um, you know, they go around talking about uh you know being moral and being good, and when we really find out who they are, they're hypocrisy.
+All the talking heads of the left, Barack Obama, the Kennedys, every single one of them, Michael Moore, they go around talking about being moral and being good.

-And I'm up against the clock.
+I'm up against the clock.

-I I'm up against the clock, but you're on to something very important.
+I'm up against the clock, but you're on to something very important.

-You know, Ruth came up with a really good point last segment about the the Democrats, or should we say liberals, denial of the reality of sin.
+You know, Ruth came up with a really good point last segment about the Democrats, or should we say liberals, denial of the reality of sin.

 That is to say, look, a lot of conservatives fall short.